 Chronic pericoronitis symptoms may include:

-Partial tooth impaction is the main pericoronitis cause.
+Partial wisdom tooth impaction is the main cause.
 When a tooth is partially trapped in your gums, bacteria can build up and lead to swelling and inflammation.
+A gum flap can form over the top of it.
+This flap — called an operculum — usually covers part of your tooth crown.
+Food, bacteria and debris can get trapped underneath the operculum and cause infection.

 Advertisement

 Your dentist will ask about your symptoms, examine your wisdom teeth and check for excess gum tissue in the area.
-They’ll probably take dental X-rays to check the health of your teeth roots and rule out other causes of pain, such as cavities.
+They’ll probably take dental X-rays to check the health of the roots of your teeth and rule out other causes of pain, like cavities.

 Advertisement

 You can’t prevent pericoronitis altogether.
 Sometimes, it can occur even if you have excellent oral hygiene.
-But there are ways to reduce your risk:
+But you can reduce your risk by practicing good oral hygiene.
+In addition to being attentive to your daily routine, see your dentist regularly for exams and cleanings.

 Advertisement